Atm4x/tts-with-rvc/README.md

 <hr/>

 ### <span style="color:red">A lot of unnecessary installations have been removed in this version.
-If you encounter any errors, report them to issue and use [version 0.1.4](https://github.com/Atm4x/tts-with-rvc/tree/0.1.4) </span>
+If you encounter any errors, report them to Issues and use [version 0.1.4](https://github.com/Atm4x/tts-with-rvc/tree/0.1.4) </span>

 <hr/>